Introduction

 If you have a weekly meeting to check Intune statuses you can schedule a report with Device Diagnostics available right before the meeting so you can get logs quickly

-This article will explain how to build an automation account and use it to generate a report sent by mail with Devices that have Diagnostics available to be downloaded from Intune.
+This article will explain how to build an Azure Automation account and use it to generate a report sent by email with devices that have diagnostics available to be downloaded from Intune.

 Create the Automation Account